eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-\[Topic 25\] and \[Topic 26\] (combined into one topic), present the current and foreseen status of the catalogues, their creation, distribution, discovery, management and maintenance, will allow simple update procedures, not burdening the process on the one hand, while ensuring consistent and on-going mechanisms to keep the catalogues updated and accessible to the relevant actors, both those that create
+\[Topic 25\] and \[Topic 26\] (combined into one topic), present the current and foreseen status of the catalogues, their creation, distribution, discovery, management and maintenance, that will allow simple update procedures, not burdening the process on the one hand, while ensuring consistent and on-going mechanisms to keep the catalogues updated and accessible to the relevant actors, both those that create